-Welcome to the 2017 Pacific NW Contractor of the Year Awards (Pacific NW CotY)
+Welcome to the 2018 NARI Pacific NW Contractor of the Year Awards (NARI Pacific NW CotY)

 For our newer members, this program is inclusive so we encourage you to participate.
 Winning a Pacific NW Contractor of the Year Awards at the state level has benefits and should one of your projects win; we strongly encourage you to use the winner’s logo on your business cards, web site and marketing material.
 ORA’s Pacific NW Contractor of the Year Awards program mirrors NARI’s regional and national CotY Award program, so once you have put your entry together, you can easily submit it for regional and national recognition.

-Remember - you are entering for a Pacific NW Contractor of the Year Award, your state award program.
-The deadline for all completed entries is 5pm on August 31, 2017 no exceptions or extensions.
-Entry fees are $175 per entry plus an additional $80 per each Team Member.
+Remember - you are entering for a NARI Pacific NW Contractor of the Year Award, your area award program.
+The deadline for all completed entries is 5pm on October 15, 2018 Entry fees are $175 per entry plus an additional $80 per each Team Member.

 YOUR LOGIN INFO IS YOUR NARI NATIONAL LOGIN WHICH IS YOUR EMAIL ADDRESS AND THE PASSWORD YOU ESTABLISHED.
-IF YOU NEED ASSISTANCE CALL JUDY CARLSON AT 847-298-9200.
+IF YOU NEED ASSISTANCE CALL CINDY FOLEY AT 847-298-9200.

 Cost: $175 for each entry